quindar/quindar-lineplot/readme.md

 ## How to Integrate with Quindar
 Quindar is a real-time mission operations application produced by Audacy.
 You can add this lineplot directive to grid-like window in Quindar as per the following steps:

-* Create a copy of Quindar-angular on your target host
+* Create a copy of quindar-ux-angular on your target host
-  - e.g. git clone https://github.com/quindar/quindar-angular.git)
+  - e.g. git clone https://github.com/quindar/quindar-ux-angular.git)
-* Create a copy of Quindar-lineplot on your target host under a separate folder.
+* Create a copy of qwidget-lineplot on your target host under a separate folder.
-* Copy the file quindar-lineplot.js from quindar-lineplot project to quindar-angular project
+* Copy the file quindar-lineplot.js from qwidget-lineplot project to quindar-ux-angular project
-  - From quindar-lineplot project folder "/dist" (https://github.com/quindar/quindar-lineplot/tree/master/dist)
+  - From qwidget-lineplot project folder "/dist" (https://github.com/quindar/qwidget-lineplot/tree/master/dist)
-  - To the quindar-angular project folder "/app/directives".
+  - To the quindar-ux-angular project folder "/app/directives".
-* Copy the file app-lineplot.js from quindar-lineplot project to quindar-angular project.
+* Copy the file app-lineplot.js from qwidget-lineplot project to quindar-ux-angular project.
-  - From quindar-lineplot project folder "/example/app/controllers" (https://github.com/quindar/quindar-lineplot/tree/master/example/app/controllers)
+  - From qwidget-lineplot project folder "/example/app/controllers" (https://github.com/quindar/qwidget-lineplot/tree/master/example/app/controllers)
-  - To quindar-angular project folder "/app/controllers"
+  - To quindar-ux-angular project folder "/app/controllers"
-* Edit the quindarWidgetsControllers.js (controller) to add the new widget quindar-lineplot:
+* Edit the quindarWidgetsControllers.js (controller) to add the new widget qwidget-lineplot:
   - Add your widget definition in the $scope.widgetDefinitions:
 ```
    var widgetDefinitions = [